This is usually one of the first questions people ask themselves after

 this reason, we have a mantra on

-Tanya's CRF Support Group:
+Tanya's CKD Support Group:

 treat the cat, not the numbers.